th3-Rocha/th3-rocha.github.io/README.md

 - **Minimal Theme:** The recreated website follows the minimalistic design theme of the original.
 - **Responsive Design:** The website is designed to be fully responsive, ensuring it works well on various screen sizes.
 - **Component-Based Architecture:** Leveraging the power of React, the website is built using reusable components.
+- **AI Message Assist:** The contact form includes a "Fill with AI" helper that can generate a message from scratch or continue the text you already typed.

 ## Getting Started